input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 peers_).

-* The term _local roots_ refers to a group of peer nodes with which a node will aim to maintain a specific number of active, or "hot" connections.
+* The term _local roots_ refers to a group of peer nodes with which a node will aim to maintain a specific number of active, or 'hot' connections.
 These hot connections are those that play an active role in the consensus algorithm.
-Conversely, "warm" connections refer to those not yet actively participating in the consensus algorithm.
+Conversely, 'warm' connections refer to those not yet actively participating in the consensus algorithm.

-    Local roots should comprise local relays or a local block producer node, and any other peers that the node needs to maintain a connection with.
+    Local roots should comprise local relays or a local block-producing node, and any other peers that the node needs to maintain a connection with.
 These connections are typically kept private.
 * _public roots_: additional bootstrapping nodes.
-They are either read from the configuration file directly, or from the chain.
-The configured ones will be used to pass a recent snapshot of peers need before the node caches up with the recent enough chain to construct root peers by itself.
+They are either read from the configuration file directly or from the chain.
+The configured ones will be used to pass a recent snapshot of peers needed before the node caches up with the recent enough chain to construct root peers by itself.

-The node does not guarantee to have a connection with each public root, unlike for local ones, but by being present in the set it gets a chance to have an outbound connection towards that peer.
+The node does not guarantee a connection with every public root, unlike local ones.
+However, by being present in the set, it gets an opportunity to establish an outbound connection with that peer.

 A minimal version of this file looks like this: